12. Processing Data in Groups

 The label vector l

-to the distances of all the points to the centroids
+the distances between all the points and the centroids

-and picking the index of the closest pivot:
+and then picking the indexes of the closest pivots:

 Important

-By construction (and its relation to Voronoi diagrams), the k-means method can only detect clusters of convex shapes (such as Gaussian blobs).
+By construction[8], the \(k\)-means method can only detect clusters of convex shapes (such as Gaussian blobs).

 Perform the clustering of the